simonmichael/hledger/MANUAL.markdown

-      print     - show transactions in journal format register  - show transactions as a register with running balance stats     - show various statistics for a journal vty       - run a simple curses-style UI (if installed with -fvty) web       - run a simple web-based UI (if installed with -fweb chart     - generate balances pie charts (if installed with -fchart) test      - run self-tests
+      print     - show transactions in journal format register  - show transactions as a register with running balance stats     - show various statistics for a journal test      - run self-tests

     PATTERNS are regular expressions which filter by account name.